Stedoss/ossapi/README.md

 ## Quickstart

-[The docs](https://circleguard.github.io/ossapi/) have an [in depth quickstart](https://circleguard.github.io/ossapi/creating-a-client.html), but here's a super short version:
+[The docs](https://circleguard.github.io/ossapi/) have an [in depth quickstart](https://circleguard.github.io/ossapi/creating-a-client.html), but here's a super short version for api v2:

 ```python
 from ossapi import Ossapi